BlackbitDigitalCommerce/pimcore-single-sign-on/README.md

 ## Single-sign on for frontend applications

 ### Integration

+(The following instructions are only necessary if you want to log in to your Pimcore-based frontend application.
+If you only want to log in to Pimcore backend, the following section can be ignored.)

 To integrate single sign-on in frontend applications, you can add the following code in your Twig templates: